-Gitmo PR Chief on Online Engagement and the Mainstream Media
+Guantanamo Bay Public Affairs Chief on Managing Online Engagement and the Mainstream Media Relations

-10:27 – Managing public affairs maintaining transparency, providing access to information about the facility, the detainees and the personnel who serve there.
+10:27 – Managing public affairs, maintaining transparency, and providing access to information about the facility, the detainees, and the personnel who serve there.

-17:13 – A discussion of the umbrella social media policy, as discussed recently in the news media, that is being developed by the Office of the Secretary of Defense and the Offices within Joint Staff and an acknowledgement that technology is always in advance of policy.
+17:13 – A discussion of the umbrella social media policy, as discussed recently in the news media, developed by the Office of the Secretary of Defense and the Offices within Joint Staff and an acknowledgment that technology is always in advance of policy.

-19:29 – Whether the lack of social media policy a benefit or a detriment to implement social media communications within the U.S. Department of Defense, and importance of having policy moving forward.
+19:29 – Whether the lack of social media policy is a benefit or a detriment to implementing social media communications within the U.S. Department of Defense and the importance of having policy moving forward.

-21:31 – How public affairs within the US Armed Forces has changed in the age of the digital native.
+21:31 – How public affairs within the US Armed Forces has changed in the age of the digital natives.

-22:20 – The unique demands of serving in a public affairs capacity with digital immigrants as opposed to digital natives.
+22:20 – The unique demands of serving in a public affairs capacity with digital immigrants instead of digital natives.

 23:40 – Applying the standards of responsible communications, which in the US Armed Forces means “staying in your lane,” to the business of social media communications.